【2026 Guide to Gum Disease】Cost, Symptoms, and Causes Explained

 - 3 or More Items: You may have progressed to Periodontitis (moderate to severe gum disease).
 It is critical that you seek professional dental assistance immediately to prevent tooth loss.

-The Pathology of Gum Disease: Why Do Teeth Fall Out “Silently”?
+The Mechanism of Disease: Why Do Teeth Fall Out “Silently”?

-- Bacterial Colonization (Plaque): Within minutes after eating, bacteria form a sticky film on the tooth surface.
-This is a Biofilm—a protective layer that regular mouthwash cannot penetrate.
+Within minutes after eating, bacteria form a sticky film on the tooth surface.
+This is a highly organized “biofilm” that regular mouthwash cannot penetrate.
+If not physically removed by correct brushing within 24 hours, it begins to transform.

 Bleeding Gums or Gum Pain?
 Get Expert Treatment Today!